neulab/ReviewAdvisor/README.md

 ## Challenges

-We summarize eight eight challenges in the pursuit of a good review generation system.
+We summarize eight challenges in the pursuit of a good review generation system.
 1. Model
     - Long Document Modeling
     - Pre-trained Model for Scientific Domain